About the Researchers

 Secrets of the Norman Invasion: One

-This foundational volume presents a comprehensive analysis of early manuscript sources, topographical evidence, and field investigations.
-Through meticulous comparison of thirteen primary manuscripts, it reconstructs the events surrounding the Norman landing and battle, challenging the traditional narrative.
-The book is distinguished by its transparent methodology and scholarly framework, inviting academic review.
+One is the foundational volume of your research into the true location and context of the Battle of Hastings.
+This book presents a comprehensive analysis of early manuscript sources, topographical evidence, and field investigations.
+Through meticulous comparison of thirteen primary manuscripts, the volume reconstructs the events surrounding the Norman landing and the subsequent battle, challenging the traditional narrative centered on Battle Abbey.
+The work is distinguished by its transparent methodology, including detailed translation notes, geospatial analysis, and on-the-ground surveys.
+By documenting both the evidence and the research process, this volume establishes a rigorous, scholarly framework that underpins the website’s core claims and invites further academic review.

 Secrets of the Norman Invasion: Two